jensModvig/ml_ops_detect_ai_generated_text/reports/README.md

 Hydra was employed to ensure reproducibility.
 This approach separated the definition of hyperparameters from the model itself, making version control of the hyperparameters much easier.
 Additionally, Weights and Biases was used as a logging tool, providing insights into each training run, such as reporting losses.

 Docker played a crucial role in the deployment phase.
-Building the Docker image in the cloud ensured system-level reproducibility of the model pipeline.
+Marrying the building of images and containers in the cloud ensured system-level reproducibility of the model pipeline.

 ## Coding environment